mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 Now press the PLAY button in eclipse and test it.

 ## Now port it to the server

+Porting to the server has several quirks even thought ModLoaderMP makes it pretty easy, but not completely straightforward.
+That's why I wanted to address this topic from the beginning.

+The first thing you have to do is copy / paste `mod_FungalCalamity` and the whole `org.mojontwins.minecraft.fungalcalamity` to the server.
+Remeber that `mod_FungalCalamity.java` goes in `net.minecraft.src`.
+Don't copy the assets folder as it won't be needed in the server.
+You'll get a bunch of errors.
+Fear not, most are there 'cause you have to remove some stuff that doesn't make sense in the server.
+Some are 'cause some identifiers may have different names.
+Let's address the errors we get one by one (I'm covering the b1.7.3 version here as it will get more errors).

+* `multiplayerWorld cannot be resolved or is not a field` in `BlockPodzol.java` @ 28: Just find `multiplayerWorld` at line 28 and replace it with `singleplayerWorld`.
+* `The method Addname(Block, String) is undefined for the type ModLoader` and `The method Addname(Item, String) is undefined for the type ModLoader` in `mod_FungalCalamity.java` - Blocks and Items don't need names in the server so these methods are not available.
+Just remove the lines where they are called.

+Once we keep making the mod more and more complex there will be new errors when porting.

+Now you can run your server, a client, connect and see that it is working.

 ## Generating your mod for the first time